ballerina-attic/loadbalancing-failover/README.md

     {"Served by Data Ceter":1,"Book Details":{"Title":"Carrie","Author":"Stephen King","ISBN":"978-3-16-148410-   0","Availability":"Available"}}
     ```

- 3. This means that the failover is preventing the 3rd instance form invoking since we have shut down the 3rd instance.
+ 3. This means that the loadbalancer is preventing the 3rd instance form invoking since we have shut down the 3rd instance.
 Meantime you'll see the order of `"Served by Data Ceter"` is similar to 1 -> 2 -> 1 pattern.

  ### <a name="unit-testing"></a> Writing unit tests